Navid200/xDrip/docs/Nightscout/NS_Install.md

 **Phase 2**
 To complete the installation, choose item 3 on the menu "Installation Phase 2" and enter.

-You will be asked to choose API-SECRET.
+You will be asked to choose API_SECRET.
 ![](./images/API-SECRET.png)
 Enter a password and take note.
 You will need it to access Nightscout.
 Avoid the following characters.